Count of Torre Díaz: History

 The Lady Chapel at St James's, Spanish Place, has an altar of various coloured marbles, a predella with nine Old Testament figures, and a carved and gilded altarpiece framing a copy of Murillo's painting of the Immaculate Conception, presented by Count de Torre Díaz.

-The de Zulueta family is an ancient Catholic Basque family from the Pamplona region of Northern Spain, who trace their genealogical ancestry back at the least by 700 years including participating in the Battle of Las Navas de Tolosa in 1212, an important turning point in the Reconquista and the medieval history of Spain.
+an important turning point in the Reconquista and the medieval history of Spain.

 The hereditary rank and title, Count of Torre Díaz, was conferred on Spanish merchant Don Pedro Juan de Zulueta by Queen Isabella II of Spain in 1846.
 The 2nd Count, a chamberlain to the King of Spain and a member of the Senate of Spain until the Revolution in 1868, married Sophie Anne Willcox, daughter of Brodie McGhie Willcox, MP for Southampton, and established the London bank of Zulueta & Co.
 Sofia Josefa de Zulueta, a daughter of the 2nd Count, married Rafael Carlos Merry del Val and was the mother of Cardinal Rafael Merry del Val.
 The 3rd Count, was married to Constance, daughter of the Hon.
 Frederick Petre (a son of the 11th Baron Petre) and, secondly, to Hon.
 Bertha Clifford, a daughter of Charles Clifford, 8th Baron Clifford of Chudleigh.
 The 5th Count was a Roman Catholic canon who served as rector of Holy Redeemer Church, Chelsea.